-Renand started the Order Viagra Super Force first bike shop in Pignon after being one of the first motorbike taxis in town.
+Renand started the Order Neurontin first bike shop in Pignon after being one of the first motorbike taxis in town.
 His shop is key to the community as he stocks almost every niche bolt, screw, and tool usually only available in large cities like Port-au-Prince and Cap-Haïtien that are hours away.

 When rain falls on Haiti it can cause issues for the children in the village of Bouyaha.
 The students normally make the hard trek to their schools in Pignon, but high water levels following a rainstorm in the river can block the children from going to school for weeks at a time.
 Pastor Mioche established the Friends of Christ Christian School in Bouyaha to ensure the children have access to education even when the rains are heavy.